saramic/learning/blog/20170109_ruby_conf_au.md

 - level of talks was dissapointing, very few taught me anything nor inspired me to learn anything new.

+An asside on Aboriginal introduction:
+  - very well done
+  - interesting around history of William Barak and his image on Melbourne building
+  - difficulty in being a half-caste

 ## Talk by talk
+  @timriley
+  - ruby faces challenges:
+    - elixir, clojure
+    - Rust, Go
+    - Javascript
+  - ruby is comfortable but
+    - people have left the community
+    - level of complacency
+    - we are too focused on rails

 ### Reinvesting in Ruby - Tim Riley